 Any intersection that doesn’t have a Cradlepoint device has an access point that points toward a Cradlepoint.
 The access point’s dual-band, dual-concurrent WiFi maintains a more manageable mesh domain with an updated, more reliable connection back to the data center.

-San Antonio also began using Cradlepoint’s NetCloud Manager (NCM), which enables the team to be both reactive and proactive in their management of the city’s traffic system.
+Cradlepoint’s cloud management features enables the team to be both reactive and proactive in their management of the city’s traffic system.